mcdemarco/cardpen/README.md

 credits
 ---------

-hccdo uses [mustache](https://mustache.github.io) for templating, [Papa Parse](http://papaparse.com) for csv parsing, [dom-to-image](https://github.com/tsayen/dom-to-image/) (with [pr#103 for dpi settings](https://github.com/tsayen/dom-to-image/pull/103) for image generation, and [FileSaver](https://github.com/eligrey/FileSaver.js) for saving.
+hccdo uses [mustache](https://mustache.github.io) for templating, [Papa Parse](http://papaparse.com) for csv parsing, [dom-to-image](https://github.com/tsayen/dom-to-image/) (with [pr#103 for dpi settings](https://github.com/tsayen/dom-to-image/pull/103)) for image generation, [FileSaver](https://github.com/eligrey/FileSaver.js) for saving, and [bind](https://github.com/remy/bind.js) and [underscore](http://underscorejs.org) under the hood.

 The basic example makes very simple cards for the game [Pico](https://boardgamegeek.com/boardgame/2051/pico).
 The examples directory contains three more complicated examples, all for retheme of the game [Sleuth](https://boardgamegeek.com/boardgame/594/sleuth).
 (There are also some examples included in the original [hccd](https://github.com/vaemendis/hccd/), if you want to see more.)

 Some images in the examples are from [Game-icons.net](http://game-icons.net).
-The UI background is EP Natural Black from [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/ep-natural-black/).
+The UI background is Low Contrast Linen by Jordan Pittman from [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/low-contrast-linen/).